GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/pknFracViscosityDominated/Example.rst

 Description of the case
 ------------------------------------------------------------------

-In this example, a hydraulic fracture initiates and propagates from the center of a 20 m thick target layer, which is homogeneous and bounded by neighboring (both upper and lower) layers.
-For viscosity-dominated fractures, more work is applied to move the fracturing fluid than to split the intact rock.
-If neglecting fluid leakoff, storage-dominated propagation occurs with most of the injected fluid confined within the open surfaces.
-To meet the requirements of the viscosity-storage dominated assumptions, impermeable domain (no fluid leakoff), incompressible fluid with constant viscosity (:math:`1.0 cp`) and ultra-low rock toughness (:math:`0.1 MPa { \sqrt{m} }`) are chosen in the GEOSX simulation.
-This way, the fracture is well contained within the target layer, keeps extending in the horizontal direction and eventually reaches the conditions of developing a PKN fracture in viscosity-storage dominated regime.
+In this example, a hydraulic fracture initiates and propagates from the center of a 20m-thick layer.
+This layer is homogeneous and bounded by neighboring upper and lower layers.
+For viscosity-dominated fractures, more energy is necessary to move the fracturing fluid than to split the intact rock.
+If fluid leak-off is neglected, storage-dominated propagation occurs with most of the injected fluid confined within the open surfaces.
+To meet the requirements of the viscosity-storage-dominated assumptions, impermeable domain (no fluid leak-off), incompressible fluid with constant viscosity (:math:`1.0 cp`) and ultra-low rock toughness (:math:`0.1 MPa { \sqrt{m} }`) are chosen in the GEOSX simulation.
+With these parameters, the fracture stays within the target layer; it extends horizontally and meets the conditions of the PKN fracture in a viscosity-storage-dominated regime.

-In this model, the injected fluid within the fracture follows the lubrication equation resulting from mass conservation and Poiseuille's law.
+We assume that the fluid injected in the fracture follows the lubrication equation resulting from mass conservation and Poiseuille's law.
 The fracture propagates by creating new surfaces if the stress intensity factor exceeds the local rock toughness :math:`K_{IC}`.
-As the geometry of the PKN fracture exhibits symmetry, the simulation is reduced to quarter-scale.
+As the geometry of the PKN fracture exhibits symmetry, the simulation is reduced to a quarter-scale.
 For verification purposes, a plane strain deformation is considered in the numerical model.

-In this example, we set up and solve a hydraulic fracture model to obtain the temporal solutions of the fracture half length :math:`l`, the net pressure :math:`p_0` and the fracture aperture :math:`w_0` at the fluid inlet for the PKN fracture propagating in viscosity-storage-dominated regime. ` Kovalyshen and Detournay (2010)  <https://link.springer.com/article/10.1007/s11242-009-9403-4>`__  and `Economides and Nolte (2000)  <https://books.google.com/books/about/Reservoir_Stimulation.html?id=rDlQAQAAIAAJ>`__ derived the analytical solutions for this classic hydraulic fracture problem, which are used to verify the GEOSX simulations:
+We set up and solve a hydraulic fracture model to obtain the temporal solutions of the fracture half length :math:`l`, the net pressure :math:`p_0` and the fracture aperture :math:`w_0` at the fluid inlet for the PKN fracture propagating in viscosity-storage-dominated regime. ` Kovalyshen and Detournay (2010)  <https://link.springer.com/article/10.1007/s11242-009-9403-4>`__  and `Economides and Nolte (2000)  <https://books.google.com/books/about/Reservoir_Stimulation.html?id=rDlQAQAAIAAJ>`__ derived the analytical solutions for this classic hydraulic fracture problem, used here to verify the results of the GEOSX simulations:

 .. math:: l(t) = 0.3817 (\frac{ E_p Q_0^3 t^4 }{ \mu h^4 })^{ 1/5 }